-An aviation safety company DeTech Inc. has come up with an Android App that can turn your cellphone into a drone detector.
+An aviation safety company, DeTech Inc., has developed an Android App that can turn your cellphone into a drone detector.

-This way, when a drone is within half a mile of your smartphone, the app can send you a notification about the possible intrusion.
+This way, when a drone is within half a mile of your smartphone, the app can notify you about the possible intrusion.

 2. Night Vision Cameras With Motion Detection

-This is also a simple DIY kind of set up that you can quickly put into place without needing any specialized equipment.
+This is also a simple DIY setup that you can quickly implement without needing specialized equipment.

-My favorite is the Google Nest camera that will work perfectly for this purpose [Google Nest Outdoor Camera – Check on Amazon]
+My favorite is the Google Nest camera which will work perfectly for this purpose [Google Nest Outdoor Camera – Check on Amazon]

 Nice and easy.
 Right?